phonedotcom/API-Swagger/phonecom-cli/README.md

 Which is called in each generated API endpoint after the list of parameters is created.

 ## Code organization
-The there are 2 main Go packages that are used for the CLI operation:
+There are 2 main Go packages that are used for the CLI operation:
 * phonecom-go-sdk
 * phonecom